Google Pixel 2 – Camera

-Most flagship phones in 2018 take excellent photos in sunny conditions, but the Pixel 2 really impresses when lighting isn’t quite so ideal.
+Most flagship phones in 2018 take excellent photos in sunny conditions but the Pixel 2 really impresses when lighting isn’t quite so ideal.
 Low-light photos are bright, have good exposure and still manage to capture subtle colours and shadows.
 Even portraits taken with the flash enabled are usable.
-Probably the only phone to take better low light shots than the Pixel 2 is the Huawei P20.
+Probably the only phone to take better low light shots than the Pixel 2 is the Huawei P20 Pro.

 Video capture is excellent.
-The camera now uses both EIS (electronic image stabilisation) and OIS (optical image stabilisation) to help avoid jankiness, resulting in a smoother image.
-Footage is recorded up to 4K 30fps (no 4K 60 here), but you’ll probably want to stick to 1080p at 60fps if you’re shooting anything with a lot of motion.
+The camera uses both EIS (electronic image stabilisation) and OIS (optical image stabilisation) to help avoid ‘jankiness’, resulting in smoother footage.
+Video is recorded up to 4K 30fps (no 4K 60 here) but you’ll probably want to stick to 1080p at 60fps if you’re shooting anything with a lot of motion.